davekirby/EFFProject/report/PROJ_KirbyD.md

 ## Possible improvements and future work

-There are a number of improvements that were considered but were omitted due to time constaints.
+There are a number of improvements that were considered but were omitted due to time constraints.

-### Reimplement or replace the fuzzy logic library
+### Re-implement or replace the fuzzy logic library
 Profiling of the classifier showed that even with a small batch size, around 90% of the time was spent in the scikit-fuzzy library.
 That library is implemented in pure python, with the low level maths implemented with numpy.
-Replacing it with a pure C or Cython version could result in a significant speen improvement.
+Replacing it with a pure C or Cython version could result in a significant speed improvement.
 It could also be possible to offload some of the fuzzy calculations to the GPU for further speed improvements, as demonstrated by [@chauhanSpeedupType1Fuzzy] and by [@defourFuzzyGPUFuzzyArithmetic2013].

 ### Using weighted rules when merging the top n performers
 An experimental feature in the system is to merge the rules for several of the top performers to make one large predictor.
 At the moment the rules of all the performers are given equal weight, but it may be beneficial to weight the importance of the rules by the fitness values of the individuals.

-### Adding predict_proba to the classifer and making the fitness function configurable
+### Adding predict_proba to the classifier and making the fitness function configurable
-Many sckit-learn predictors have a `predict_proba` method that output the class probabilities.
+Many scikit-learn predictors have a `predict_proba` method that output the class probabilities.
 It would be possible to add the same method to `FuzzyClassifier` by taking the weights generated for the consequences and normalising them so they sum to one.

 The classifier currently uses the accuracy as the metric that it is trying to maximise.
 This could be made configurable so that other metrics can be used instead, such as F1 score or ROC AUC.
 Some of the metrics will require the `predict_proba` method to be implemented first.

 ### Add diagnostics to the classifier when making a decision
-It would be possible to add a method to the classifer where you pass it a single datapoint and it outputs the strength with which each rule is triggered when making the prediction.
+It would be possible to add a method to the classifier where you pass it a single data point and it outputs the strength with which each rule is triggered when making the prediction.
 This could be useful for improving explainability such as when using the classifier for medical diagnosis.

 ### Add early stopping to GymRunner
 Currently GymRunner will continue running an agent in an environment until the environment signals that it has ended.
 Some environments may run for a long time before this happens, which slows down the learning process.
 It could speed things up to run the environment just long enough to make a decision on the fitness of an individual by adding an optional `time_limit` hyperparameter that is the number of time steps to run it for.
 A refinement of that could be to have a way of increasing the value over time, so it starts off with a small `time_limit` to weed out the bad performers early on, then gradually increases it to allow later generations longer to prove their worth.

 ### Multiple populations - Demes
 In biology, demes are populations of the same species that are physically separated so they form separate gene pools.
-In evolutionary computing the term is used to mean splitting a population into subpopulations with little or no crossover between them.
+In evolutionary computing the term is used to mean splitting a population into sub-populations with little or no crossover between them.
 This helps prevent loss of diversity that could result in the entire population converging on a sub-optimal solution.
 This could be used in the evofuzzy project by splitting the population into two or more demes, training them in parallel, then combining the predictions of the top performers of each deme.

 # References